OWeh55/kind/README.md

 ##Installation

-Make sure, that rsync, ssh and find is installed correctly on server and clients.
+Make sure, that rsync, ssh and find are installed correctly on server and clients.

 Make sure, that the backup user can login from server to the client host[s] without password (using public key authentication)

 clone the repository and build kind using
 ```
 - make dep
 - make
 ```
 in the directory src.
 Copy kind to a directory on server (e.g. /usr/sbin)